Othentic-Labs/blade/README.md

 - Adjusting network parameters in the genesis configuration
 - Modifying resource allocations for containers
 - Adding or removing services

+## L1 Contract Deployments

+You can find the addresses of contracts deployed on L1 on genesis.json file

 ## L2 Contract Deployments